perezlidia/SADEW-AridMonitor/README.md

 ## Installing packages

 **Create the main folder of the project**

-The first thing to do is to create a main folder in the root directory, which will contain all the project files npm manages downloads of dependencies of your project.
+The first thing to do is to create a main folder in the root directory, which will contain all the project files
 >
 **Installing all dependencies**
 >
+In the folder that was created, npm should be executed. **npm** manages downloads of dependencies of project.
 If a project has a package.json file, by running it will install everything the project needs, in the node_modules folder, creating it if it's not existing already
 >
 ```
 npm install